 When is a good time to place a c-bet?

 You should only decide to place a continuation bet when you know the type of opponent you’re up against.
 Are they an aggressive poker player or have they folded on the continuation bets made by other players?
 Remember that your opponents will often miss the flop completely, making this strategy even more effective.
 Just remember that this doesn’t guarantee you a win every time — sometimes your opponents may try to trick you.

-When to avoid a continuation bet
+When to avoid a c-bet

 Playing in a good position gives you the advantage to measure the strength of your opponent’s hand.
 In that case, you can make continuation bets more often.

-The continuation bet can be made outside the flop.
+Yes, the continuation bet can be made outside of the flop.
 In fact, it tends to be more successful on the turn.
 The reason is that most players are likely to call a bet without a strong holding hand on the flop, given the popularity of the c-bet.
 If your opponent unnecessarily checks you in position on the flop, you can check to see their action on the turn.
 If they repeat the same move, you can make your c-bet.
 With only the river betting round left, it will become difficult for them to bluff, call, or check-raise.
 This is your opportunity to collect the pot!

-Play poker online for real money
+Play poker online at BetMGM

-Continuation bets have become popular in Hold’em poker, and it only makes sense for players to familiarize themselves with the strategy and use it when they play poker games online.
-BetMGM is home to the best casino games.
-If you’re looking to play poker online for money or join in on the biggest online poker tournaments, register with BetMGM.Our tables offer daily and occasional poker tournaments where you get to compete with popular professionals and new players alike.
-New players are spoilt for choice with a variety of cash games.
+Our online casino is home to the best casino games, including poker, slots, and blackjack.
+Register with BetMGM to play poker online and join some of the biggest online poker tournaments: our tables offer daily and occasional poker tournaments where you get to compete with popular professionals and new players alike.
+Newbies are spoilt for choice with a variety of poker variations.
 We have guides to get you started on Texas Hold’Em, Omaha, Seven-Card Stud, and more.
-Play online poker at BetMGM!